Azure/azure-sdk-for-cpp/sdk/tables/azure-data-tables/README.md

 }
 ```

-## Key concepts
-Common uses of the table service include:
-* Storing TBs of structured data capable of serving web scale applications
-* Storing datasets that do not require complex joins, foreign keys, or stored procedures and can be de-normalized for fast access
-* Quickly querying data using a clustered index
-* Accessing data using the OData protocol filter expressions

-The following components make up the Azure Tables Service:
-* The account
-* A table within the account, which contains a set of entities
-* An entity within a table, as a dictionary

-The Azure Tables client library for C++ allows you to interact with each of these components through the
-use of a dedicated client object.

 ### Clients
 Two different clients are provided to interact with the various components of the Table Service:
 1. **`TableServiceClient`** -